sbmlteam/moccasin/docs/pubs/paper/mike-edited.md

 The authors thank Thomas B. Kepler, Franz-Josef Elmer, Bernd Rinn and Jannik Vollmer for their helpful discussions and implementation ideas.

-*Funding*: This work was supported by the Modeling Immunity for Biodefense contract by the National Institutes of Health (NIH contract numbers HHSN266200500021C, awarded to Stuart Sealfon; and HHSN272201000053C, awarded to Thomas B. Kepler and Garnett H. Kelsoe).
+*Funding*: This work was supported by the Modeling Immunity for Biodefense contract by the National Institutes of Health (NIH contract numbers HHSN266200500021C, awarded to Stuart Sealfon; and HHSN272201000053C, awarded to Thomas B. Kepler).
 We also acknowledge support by the Swiss Institute of Bioinformatics.

 *Conflict of Interest*: none declared.